sps1112/sps1112.github.io/_posts/2021-06-3-PrefabsInGames.md

 ### Creating and Editing Prefabs

-The game engine's UI will allow users to create prefab assets.
-As mentioned earlier, these contain all the information necessary to create a `GameObject` of a particular type, namely
+The game engine's UI allows users to create prefab assets.
+As mentioned earlier, these contain all the information necessary to create a `GameObject` of a particular type, namely:

 1. All components of the object
 2. All child objects and their components